notthattal/legal-bert/README.md

 ### Data Files:

 - **`masterCategorized.csv`**: Contains labeled bill titles used for both training and evaluation (train-validation split).
-This data consists of all bills between the 93rd and 118th congress, specifically before November 2024
+This data consists of all bills between the 93rd and 118th congress, specifically before November 2024. ***NOTE: this file in the repo is only a subset of the original file used for training, due to size constraints***
 - **`test.csv`**: Manually collected independent test set containing bill titles not present in the training data, used exclusively for final evaluation.
 This data consists of 5 bills per category from the 119th congress.
 In total, this test set contains 155 bills
 - **`label_mapping.json`**: Maps numerical labels to the Subject (Policy Area) names extracted from the .gov website